 Prior to working with HGS he collaborated with Eric Lapierre Experience in Paris and as an intern with Atelier Bow-Wow in Tokyo.

-Theo is an architect who joined Harry Gugger Studio in 2014.
+Andrea has joined Harry Gugger Studio in July 2020.

 Stanislava is a project architect who joined Harry Gugger Studio in 2014.